NLZoro/MatchPrediction_Ai/README.md

 📸 Screenshots

-(Add screenshots once available)

-Home Page

-Match Input Form

-Prediction Output

-Trend Analysis Dashboard
+Screenshots of the Streamlit application (home page, match input, prediction results, and trend analysis) will be added soon.

-📦 API Endpoints
+📦 API Access

-Endpoint	Description
+The project also exposes programmatic access for predictions and insights:

-/predict	Accepts match data and returns predicted outcome /trends	Returns team performance trends and insights
+/predict – Accepts match data and returns predicted outcomes

+/trends – Provides team performance trends and analytical insights

-🚀 Future Enhancements
+🔮 Future Enhancements

-Add deep learning models (LSTM, XGBoost)
+Integration of advanced models (XGBoost, LSTM)

-Integrate live match data APIs
+Real-time match data using external APIs

-Improve feature engineering
+Improved feature engineering

-Support multiple leagues
+Support for multiple leagues and competitions

-Deploy as a cloud-based application
+Cloud deployment for public access

 👤 Author